 Market Prototype Testing: By this stage the product has been partially proven.
 The purpose is to provide final testing and complete validation of the commercial product, its production, and marketing.
 By now the product must work right not only in the lab, but it must also work right when the customer uses it.
 Beyond functional performance, the product must excite and delight the customer.
 Potential customers must find the new product not only acceptable but like it better than what they use currently.
 Customer input at this stage comes from preference tests, extended trials, field trials or beta tests.

 Pre-Launch: In preparing for launch, understanding the customer perception of product value is essential for product positioning, messaging, and pricing.
 Product positioning refers to how potential customers perceive the product versus competitive products.
 Pricing is difficult to generalize, but ultimately it requires a clear understanding of the product’s value to the customer.
+Therefore, customer input is necessary in both cases.
 Valuable customer research includes measuring intent to purchase and product value, trade-off analysis of price features and attributes, and trial selling.

 Leading innovators like HP, Microsoft, Johnson & Johnson, Pfizer, Bosch and many others recognize the challenge of getting the right customer input.
 Customers don’t necessarily know what product they want, but they know what outcomes they desire.
 Taking advantage of this reality makes a big difference in how to approach innovation and the ultimate market results.